 Evidence we need

 If you claim the relief you must be satisfied that destruction has taken place and keep suitable evidence.
 For example, evidence can be in the form of a video.
-The agreed person at the premises can record this and give this to the brewer, cider producer or wine and made-wine maker for their records.
+The agreed person at the premises can record this and give it to the brewer, cider producer or wine and made-wine maker for their records.

 Adjusting your monthly returns